prataprc/goparsec/README.md

     func ManyUntil(callb Nodify, parsers ...interface{}) Parser {
 ```

-accepts a two or three parsers, where the first element must match _one or more
+Accepts a two or three parsers, where the first element must match _one or more
 times_ with current input text and the second optional element acts as token
 separator.
 The last parser specifies a final token to stop matching.
 Note that
 the ManyUntil repetition will exit when first parser or second parser, if
 specified, fails or the last parser succeeds.

-nodify callback is called with a slice of ParsecNodes obtained from every
+Nodify callback is called with a slice of ParsecNodes obtained from every
 match of the first parser, otherwise callback is ignored.

+**Note:** The third parser, aka Until parser, consumes the text upon
+successful match.

 Maybe
 -----